 Sadly, many of these stagers end up broke and out of business with nothing but a warehouse full of furniture and a pile of debt.

-These unfortunate stagers get so caught up in what they think other home stagers are doing, they forget to look at home staging as a business and consider where and how they will make a profit.
-They buy truck loads of furniture on credit believing that’s what home stagers need to do.
-Then, to add insult to injury, they don’t mark up the price properly and never recover their costs.
+These unfortunate home stagers get so caught up in what they think other home stagers are doing, they forget to look at home staging as a business and consider where and how they will make a profit.

-Their inventory sits in a warehouse racking up storage fees and often when it’s not in their warehouse it’s sitting in a client’s house on the real estate market that may not be selling as fast as they hoped.
+Their inventory sits in a warehouse racking up storage fees.
+And often when it’s not in their warehouse, it’s sitting in a client’s house on the real estate market, that may not be selling as fast as they hoped.

 When I’m asked why I don’t recommend stagers carry their own furniture inventory, I think of a Boston stager I know.
 She made the classic mistake of renting out her furniture for an indefinite period without even making sure that she would collect rental fees along the way.